-- 21.3 If the first EIA is conducted in separate proceedings to issue a Decision, the repeated EIA involves proceedings performed simultaneously with proceedings concerning cases for the issuance of: - a building permit, - a decision approving a construction design, - a decision permitting the resumption of construction works issued on the basis of the Construction Law (Journal of Laws of 2013, item 1409) ("CL"), - a decision permitting a road investment issued on the basis of the Act on Particular Principles of Preparing and Realising Public Road Investments, - a decision permitting a public utility airport investment issued on the basis of the Act on Particular Principles of Preparing and Realising Public Utility Airport Investments of 12 February 2009 (Journal of Laws No. 42, item 340). - 21.4 This assessment may also be conducted in proceedings to amend the aforementioned Decision. - 21.5 A repeated EIA is not conducted by the authority relevant for issuing the Decision, but by the RDEP.
+- 21.3 If the first EIA is conducted in separate proceedings to issue a Decision, the repeated EIA involves proceedings performed simultaneously with proceedings concerning cases for the issuance of: - a building permit, - a decision approving a construction design, - a decision permitting the resumption of construction works issued on the basis of the Construction Law (Journal of Laws of 2018, item 1202, 1276, 1496 and 1669) ("CL"), - a decision permitting a road investment issued on the basis of the Act on Particular Principles of Preparing and Realising Public Road Investments of 10 April 2003 (Journal of Laws of 2018, item 1474), - a decision permitting a public utility airport investment issued on the basis of the Act on Particular Principles of Preparing and Realising Public Utility Airport Investments of 12 February 2009 (Journal of Laws of 2018, item 1380). - 21.4 This assessment may also be conducted in proceedings to amend the aforementioned Decision. - 21.5 A repeated EIA is not conducted by the authority relevant for issuing the Decision, but by the RDEP (alternatively GDEP).
 These proceedings end in an approval or a refusal to approve the conditions of carrying out the project. - 21.6 As in the case of the Decision, the main evidence in the EIA continues to be the Report. - 21.7 The procedure of a repeated EIA is initiated by the authority relevant for issuing the main decision.
-After receiving the Report, that authority contacts the RDEP with a request to approve the conditions of carrying out the project, by submitting: - an application to issue a building decision, - the Decision. - the Report. - 21.8 The RDEP issues a resolution on approving the conditions of carrying out the project within 45 days of receiving the documents.
+After receiving the Report and the permit referred to in Article 82 par.
+1 pt.
+4b AEIA, that authority contacts the RDEP (alternatively GDEP) with a request to approve the conditions of carrying out the project, by submitting: - an application to issue a building decision and the permit referred to in Article 82 par.
+1 pt.
+4b AEIA, - the Decision, - the Report. - 21.8 The RDEP (alternatively GDEP) issues a resolution on approving the conditions of carrying out the project within 45 days of receiving the documents.
 The deadline can be revised on account of the circumstances referred to in Article 35 par.
 5 of the CAP.
-There is no complaint available on this resolution. - 21.9 The justification of the RDEP's resolution, under Article 91 of the AEIA, regardless of the requirements arising from the CAP, should contain: - 21.9.1 information about proceedings conducted requiring the participation of the public, as well as about the manner in which comments and requests made in connection with the public's participation were noted and to what extent they were taken into account; - 21.9.2 information about the manner in which the following were noted and to what extent they were taken into account: - (i) findings contained in the Report, - (ii) findings contained in the opinion of the Sanitary Inspectorate, and
+There is no complaint available on this resolution. - 21.9 The justification of the RDEP's (alternatively GDEP's) resolution, under Article 91 of the AEIA, regardless of the requirements arising from the CAP, should contain: - 21.9.1 information about proceedings conducted requiring the participation of the public, as well as about the manner in which comments and requests

-- (iii) the results of proceedings in the case of a trans-border impact on the environment, if they have been conducted. - 21.10 The RDEP's resolution binds the authority conducting the main proceedings, in principle, to an equal extent as being bound by the Decision.
+- made in connection with the public's participation were noted and to what extent they were taken into account; - 21.9.2 information about the manner in which the following were noted and to what extent they were taken into account: - (i) findings contained in the Report, - (ii) findings contained in the opinion of the Sanitary Inspectorate, and - (iii) the results of proceedings in the case of a trans-border impact on the environment, if they have been conducted. - 21.10 The RDEP's (alternatively GDEP's) resolution binds the authority conducting the main proceedings, in principle, to an equal extent as being bound by the Decision.
 This means that the conditions of carrying out the project, specified in both those decisions, should be taken into account when issuing the decisions ending the proceedings.